Nonsmooth Analysis and Optimization: Calculus rules

-which yields the remaining claims. \end{proof} Again, the generic inclusion is the reverse of the one in the convex chain rule.
-If $G$ is not regular but $F'(x)$ is surjective, a similar argument shows that equality holds in the chain rule (but not the regularity of $G\circ F$); see \cite[Theorem 10.19]{Clarke:2013}. \begin{example} As a simple example, we consider
+Combined with \eqref{eq:clarke:chain2} or \eqref{eq:clarke:chain3} and the definition of the Clarke subdifferential in \eqref{eq:clarke:def}, this now yields the claimed inclusion or equality, respectively, for the Clarke subdifferential of the composition. \end{proof} Again, the generic inclusion is the reverse of the one in the convex chain rule.
+Note that equality in the chain rule also holds if $-G$ is regular, since we can then apply \cref{thm:clarke:chain} to $-G\circ F$ and use that $\partial_C (-G)(F(x)) = -\partial_C G(F(x))$ by \cref{thm:clarke:scalar}.
+Furthermore, if $G$ is not regular but $F'(x)$ is surjective, a similar proof shows that equality (but not the regularity of $G\circ F$) holds in the chain rule; see \cite[Theorem 10.19]{Clarke:2013}.